anicet-s/terraform-beginner-bootcamp-2023/README.md

 - **Providers** are interfaces to APIs that will allow you to create resources in Terraform
 - **Modules** are a way to make large amounts of Terraform code modular, portable and sharable.

+#### Terraform Destroy
+`terraform destroy`
+This will destroy resources.
+Auto-approving can be added to this command using --auto-approve.